dataluscorp/browser/browser/components/touchbar/docs/index.rst

   .. note::

-    In Firefox, a list of search shortcuts appears in the Touch Bar when the address bar is focused.
+    In Datalus, a list of search shortcuts appears in the Touch Bar when the address bar is focused.
 This is an example of a ScrollView contained within a popover.
 The popover is opened programmatically with ``gTouchBarUpdater.showPopover`` when the address bar is focused and it is